danielsheets/chowdown/_recipes/chicken-street-tacos.md

 - Remove chicken from skillet and set aside
 - Add a bit of liquid to the pan, let sauce reduce
 - Once juice is THICCC throw in the onions and pepprs, cook until tender/translucent
-- Serve on warm tortillas with cheese and cilantro
+- Serve on warm tortillas with cheese, garnish with cilantro

 components:
 - Chicken Street Taco Marinade